-- (a) Admissibility criteria: to be detailed in the call for proposals. - (b) Eligibility criteria - (1) applications must be submitted by eligible entities, as indicated in Section 3 of this Annex; - (2) applications must be submitted for eligible actions, as indicated in Section 3 of this Annex; - (3) applications must be submitted by single applicants (mono-beneficiary grants to be awarded); - (4) project budgets are expected to comply with the minimum thresholds specified in the relevant calls; - (5) project durations should range between 12 and 24 months. - (c) Financial and operational capacity and exclusion criteria - (1) applicants must have stable and sufficient financial resources to successfully implement the projects and contribute their share; - applicants must have the operational know-how, qualifications and resources to successfully implement the projects (including sufficient experience in projects of a comparable size and nature); - (3) verification of applicants' exclusion situation, as per Articles 136 and 141 of the Financial Regulation.

-(d) Award criteria
+- (a) Admissibility criteria: to be detailed in the call for proposals. - (b) Eligibility criteria - (1) applications must be submitted by eligible entities, as indicated in Section 3 of this Annex; - (2) applications must be submitted for eligible actions, as indicated in Section 3 of this Annex; - (3) applications must be submitted by single applicants (single-beneficiary grants to be awarded); - (4) project budgets are expected to comply with the minimum thresholds specified in the relevant calls; - (5) project duration should range between 12 and 24 months. - (c) Financial and operational capacity and exclusion criteria - (1) applicants must have stable and sufficient financial resources to successfully implement the proposed projects and contribute their share; - (2) applicants must have the operational know-how, qualifications and resources to successfully implement the projects (including sufficient experience in projects of a comparable size and nature); - (3) verification of applicants' exclusion situation, as per Articles 136 and 141 of the Financial Regulation. - (d) Award criteria - (1) conformity with the UAFP's objectives: coherence, relevance, consistency and transnational dimension; - (2) quality: project design and implementation, methodology, allocation of resources, feasibility of planning and monitoring arrangements;

-- (1) conformity with the UAFP's objectives: coherence, relevance, consistency and transnational dimension: - (2) quality: project design and implementation, methodology, allocation of resources, feasibility of planning and monitoring arrangements; - value for money: a sufficient and appropriate budget for proper implementation so that the expected long-term impact and results can be obtained;

-(4) added value for the protection of the financial interests of the Union: impact, sustainability, dissemination, multiplier effects, interoperability, complementarity, and transnational dimension.
+- (3) value for money: a sufficient and appropriate budget for proper implementation so that the expected long-term impact and results can be obtained; - (4) added value for protecting the financial interests of the Union: impact, sustainability, dissemination, multiplier effects, interoperability, complementarity and transnational dimension.

-To ensure that the best-quality applications receive funding, the technical specifications accompanying each call for proposals will indicate: (a) weightings for the award criteria; (b) minimum score requirements for each criterion; and (c) the minimum score requirement for the aggregate of the four award-criteria scores.
+To ensure that the best-quality applications receive funding, the technical specifications accompanying each call for proposals will indicate:

+- the weightings for the award criteria; - the minimum score requirements for each criterion; - the minimum score requirement for the aggregate of the four award-criteria scores. - 4.2.1.1.
-4.2.1.1.
 Call for proposals for technical assistance

-The Commission encourages national authorities to strengthen their investigative capability and capacity (which includes their level of digitalisation) to step up the fight against fraud, corruption and any other illegal activity affecting the financial interests of the Union, on both the revenue and expenditure sides.
+The Commission encourages national and regional authorities to strengthen their investigative capability and capacity (which includes their level of digitalisation) to step up the fight against fraud, corruption and any other illegal activity affecting the financial interests of the Union, on both the revenue and expenditure sides.

-The Commission will publish a specific call for proposals to support projects the main purpose of which is to acquire specialised equipment, tools, and data technologies to achieve this goal.
-This call will include an accompanying training component on how to use the purchased equipment10.
-The overall indicative budget for this call is EUR 9 650 000.
+The Commission will publish a specific call for proposals to support projects whose main purpose is to acquire specialised equipment, tools and data technologies to achieve this goal.
+This call will include a (compulsory) accompanying training component on how to use the purchased equipment.
+The overall indicative budget for this call is EUR 10 400 000.

-The entities eligible to participate in this call will be either: (a) national or regional public authorities, as defined in Section 3 of this work programme, and whose task is to protect the financial interests of the Union; or (b) relevant international organisations.
-Public authorities established in a third country that is not associated with the UAFP will not be eligible for this call in 2023.
+The entities eligible to participate in this call will be either: (a) national or regional public authorities, as defined in Section 3 of this work programme, and whose task is, among others, to protect the financial interests of the Union; or (b) relevant international organisations.

+Public authorities based in a third country that is not associated with the UAFP will not be eligible for this call in 2024.